-"Fail to plan – plan to fail" is a phrase that really applies to Disaster recovery.
+"Fail to plan – plan to fail" is a phrase that really applies to Disaster Recovery.
 For many businesses, managing the increasing amount of data that is being collected, processed, transferred and stored both internally and at external data centres represents a major challenge.
 However, having large and critical amounts of information flows, the risk of consequences in the event of disasters also increases.

-Cyber attacks such as malware, DDoS and ransomware attacks
+Cyber attacks through methods such as malware and ransomware attacks

 Epidemics or pandemics, such as COVID-19